M-Murdock/Summer-2022/README.md

 `GenerateVerbForms` uses Stanza to find the lemmas for a list of verbs, then uses James Tauber's [greek-inflexion repo](https://github.com/jtauber/greek-inflexion) to generate all the forms of those verbs.
 Detailed instructions for use can be found at the top of the notebook.

+`SaveToFile` is a brief experimentation with saving users' responses (and number of attempts, feedback, etc) to a csv file.

 ---